martinmoene/lest/README.md

 See also [this complete example](examples/06-approx.cpp).

 ### Reporting a user-defined type
-To report a type not yet supported by lest, define a streaming function for it:
+To report a type not yet supported by *lest*, define a streaming function for it:

 namespace ns {
 &emsp;struct _user-defined-type_ { ... };